trailofbits/test-fuzz/README.md

         --exact
             Target name is an exact name rather than a substring

+        --exit-code
+            Exit with 0 if the time limit was reached, 1 for other programmatic aborts, and 2 if an error occurred; implies --no-ui, does not imply --run-until-crash or -- -V <seconds>

         --features <FEATURES>...
             Space or comma separated list of features to activate